-The Alabama State Department of Education (ALSDE) is seeking submission of Early Numeracy Screeners, Formative Benchmark Assessments, or Intervention Resources.
-This Request for Information (RFI) is not an offer to contract but seeks the submission of Early Numeracy Screeners, Formative Benchmark Assessments, or Intervention Resources from interested providers for the purpose of assisting the Elementary Mathematics Task Force in the provision of recommendations to the State Superintendent of Education and Alabama State Board of Education concerning Early Numeracy Screeners, Formative Benchmark Assessments, and Intervention Resources in accordance with the Alabama Numeracy Act (ANA).
+The Alabama State Department of Education (ALSDE) is seeking submission of Early Numeracy Screeners, Formative Benchmark Assessments, Fractional Reasoning Screeners, and Intervention Resources.
+This Request for Information (RFI) is not an offer to contract but seeks the submission of Early Numeracy Screeners, Formative Benchmark Assessments, Fractional Reasoning Screeners, and Intervention Resources from interested providers for the purpose of assisting the Elementary Mathematics Task Force (EMTF) in the provision of recommendations to the State Superintendent of Education and Alabama State Board of Education concerning Early Numeracy Screeners, Formative Benchmark Assessments, Fractional Reasoning Concerning Early Numeracy Screeners, Formative Benchmark Assessments, Fractional Reasoning Concerning Early Numeracy Screeners, Formative Benchmark Assessments, Fractional Reasoning Concerning Early Numeracy Screeners, Formative Benchmark Assessments, Fractional Reasoning Concerning Early Numeracy Screeners, Formative Benchmark Assessments, Fractional Reasoning Concerning Early Numeracy Screeners, Formative Benchmark Assessments, Fractional Reasoning Concerning Early Numeracy Screeners, Formative Benchmark Assessments, Fractional Reasoning Screeners, and Intervention Resources in accordance with the Alabama Numeracy Act.

-This RFI is not an offer to contract but seeks the submission of proposals from interested vendors which may form the basis for negotiation of a contract.
+This Request for Information (RFI) is not an offer to contract but seeks the submission of proposals from interested vendors which may form the basis for negotiation of a contract.
 Vendors chosen through this RFI process may be included on an ALSDE-approved product list to be published.
 Said list will remain in effect through July 1, 2027.
 Any contracts resulting from the approved intervention list would be between local education agencies (LEAs) and their chosen vendor.
 Districts will receive funds to offset the cost of their purchase of one of the approved systems based on legislative appropriations.

-Specific terms and requirements in this RFI may be waived or modified by the state of Alabama as it deems necessary and appropriate.
+Specific terms and requirements in this RFI may be waived or modified by the State of Alabama as it deems necessary and appropriate.
 The state has no liability for any costs incurred by a vendor for the preparation and production of a proposal or for any work performed prior to the issuance of a recommendation.
 The ALSDE reserves the right to reject all proposals and to solicit additional proposals if that is determined to be in the best interests of the State of Alabama.